Features

 ~/.config/crabbox/testboxes/cbx_abcdef123456/id_ed25519.pub

-The provisional → final lease ID move uses os.Rename on the directory so the key, public key, and known_hosts file all migrate atomically.
-The provider key name (crabbox-cbx-abcdef123456) is what the cloud account sees.
+Keys are ed25519 by default; AWS and Azure Windows leases use a 4096-bit RSA key instead (ensureTestboxKeyForConfig).
+The provisional-to-final lease ID move renames the whole directory so the private key, public key, and any known_hosts entries migrate together.
+The provider key name registered with the cloud account is crabbox-cbx-abcdef123456 (providerKeyForLease).

 #Resolving An Identifier